-APPENDIX A

-BIODIVERSITY MANAGEMENT PLAN STATUTORY
+APPENDIX A BIODIVERSITY MANAGEMENT PLAN STATUTORY REQUIREMENTS

-REQUIREMENTS

-Approval Condition Requirement Section DA305-7-2003 Schedule 4 Condition 22 SUBSIDENCE - Subsidence Management Plan Performance Measures - Natural and Heritage Feat The Applicant shall ensure that the development does a satisfaction of the Secretary.
-Table 14A: Subsidence Impact Performance Measures not cause any exceedances of the performance measures in Table 14A, to the 5.4 Biodiversity Wollombi National Park Negligible subsidence impacts.
+Approval Condition Requirement Section DA305-7-2003 Schedule 4 Condition 22 SUBSIDENCE - Subsidence Management Plan Performance Measures - Natural and Heritage Feature The Applicant shall ensure that the development does resatisfaction of the Secretary.
+Table 14A: Subsidence Impact Performance Measures not cause any exceedances of the performance measures in Table 14A, to 5.4 the Biodiversity Wollombi National Park Negligible subsidence impacts.
 Negligible environmental consequences.
 Warkworth Sands Woodland Community Minor cracking and ponding of the land surface or other impact.
 Negligible environmental consequences White Box, Yellow Box, Blakely's Red Gum, Woodland/ Grassy White Box Woodland Community Minor cracking and ponding of the land surface or other impact.
 Negligible environmental consequences Central Hunter Valley Eucalypt Forest and Woodland Ecological Community Minor cracking and ponding of the land surface or other impact.
 Negligible environmental consequence.
 Other species, populations or communities listed under the Biodiversity Conservation Act 2016 or the Environment Protection and Biodiversity Conservation Act 1999 Minor cracking and ponding of the land surface or other impact.
-Negligible environmental consequence. measures in the various management plans that are r 2) The requirements of this condition only apply undertaken following the date of approval of modificat If the Applicant exceeds the performance measures ir (a) it is not reasonable or feasible to remediate the im (b) remediation measures implemented by the Applicant n Table 14A and the Secretary determines that: pact or environmental consequences; or licant have failed to satisfactorily remediate the impact or environmental consequence, then the Applicant mus environmental consequence, to the satisfaction of the t provide a suitable offset to compensate for the impact or Secretary.
+Negligible environmental consequence. measures in the various management plans that are re niled performance indicators for each of these performance equired under this consent (see condition 22C below). to the impacts and consequences of mining operations ion 9. pact or environmental consequences; or icant have failed to satisfactorily remediate the impact or t provide a suitable offset to compensate for the impact or Note: An offset required under this condition must environmental consequence. be proportionate with the significance of the impact or